Line Flow based SLAM: Line Flow Tracking

 \subsection{Prediction}

 We infer a new line segment based on motion coherence.
-The first derivatives of both 6-DoF camera motion differences $\mathbf{m}_{\mathbf{T}}$ and 2D line parameters differences $\mathbf{m}_{\mathbf{l}}$ are assumed to be constant within a sliding window because large derivatives are usually introduced by noises.
-Starting from $t_w$-th frame, we have
+The first derivatives of the 6-DoF camera motion, denoted as $\mathbf{m}_{\mathbf{T}}$, and the differences between parameters of consecutive 2D line observations, denoted as $\mathbf{m}_{\mathbf{l}}$, are assumed to be constant within a temporal sliding window.
+Starting from the $(t-t_w)$-th frame, we have

 Similar to pose motion, we have

 We calculate these two motions by solving a least-square problem~\cite{Thrun_2005}.